thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_EXPIRE_CACHE_DAYS`
     * If an int, will remove any cached value that is older than that many days.
     Otherwise keep forever.
 Default is 0 to disable.

+* `WDOC_EMPTY_LOADER`
+    * If True, loading any kind of document will return an empty string.
+Used for debugging.